Skip to Content

 On the other hand, I know that for many bullet journalists having an aesthetic bujo page is a big deal.

-With this in mind, here I gathered some amazing minimalist bullet journal weekly spreads ideas.
+With this in mind, here I gathered some amazing minimalist bullet journal weekly spread ideas.

 Just remember that a bullet journal is fully customizable.